 The DfE has launched a new helpline to answer questions about COVID-19 related to education.
 Staff, parents and young people can contact the helpline as follows:

 Opening hours: 8am to 6pm (Monday to Friday)

-Free School Meals information and FAQs
+Free school meals information and FAQs

 COVID-19 - Advice and resources for parents of SEN/vulnerable students can be found on our SEND page

-Public Health England have just published an easy read mental health guide, read it here.
+Public Health England have published an easy read mental health guide, read it here.